yegor256/blog/_posts/2014/nov/2014-11-07-how-immutability-helps.md

 can process them inside, isn't it?

 This is the root cause of the problem!
-The root cause is our ability to **insert** data into mutable objects via configuration methods, also known as "setters".
+The root cause is our ability to **insert** data into mutable objects via configuration methods, also known as "setters."
 When an [object]({% pst 2016/jul/2016-07-14-who-is-object %})
 is mutable and allows us to add setters whenever we want, we will do it without limits.